 “I am from a village close to Brickaville which is a busy town on the national road that connects the capital, Antananarivo, to Tamatave, the most important harbour in Madagascar.
 I have 3 older brothers who are married and have children.
 They live in the same compound as my parents.
 They are all farmers who grow rice, cassava and sweet potato.

 My childhood was very happy.
 I had lots of friends and I liked school very much.
-I am the youngest which meant I could go to high school unlike 2 of my brothers.
+I am the youngest which meant I could go to high school unlike my brothers.
 Going to high school meant I had to leave my home and live in Brickaville during the week.
 I missed my family a lot in the first year but I think it is good to learn to take care of yourself when you are young.

 I studied management at Tamatave university after high school.
 I got good results but I had to stop after a year because my parents couldn’t afford to pay anymore.